- Home

 We all know that kale is incredibly good for us.
 It contains four times as much vitamin C as spinach, and twice as much selenium.
 It’s also high in antioxidants, vitamin K, and beta-carotene, and contains nutrients that can support weight management, heart health, eye health, and healthy cholesterol – to name just four health benefits.

 Cooking kale in the air fryer turns it fabulously crispy.
 You can buy kale crisps in many supermarkets and health food shops, but making your own is almost always healthier.
 Plus, it costs less too.
-Simply season, add a dash of olive oil, and cook until crisp – about five minutes.
+Simply season, add a dash of olive oil, and cook until crisp (about five minutes).
 To make kale crisps, try this recipe from Piping Pot Curry.

 8. Air fryer scallops with lemon butter

 Sweet, buttery, yet also subtly briny, scallops are rich in many nutrients.
 They’re high in protein, omega-3 fatty acids, and B12, and they also contain important minerals like calcium, magnesium, iron, potassium, and zinc.
-All these play a key role in our bodily functions.

 If you’re a fan of scallops, why not try cooking them in the air fryer next time you fancy a seafood fix?
 Frying scallops on the stove usually uses lots of butter or oil, while grilling them involves careful watching.
 Cooking them in an air fryer, however, is a quick, easy, and lower fat alternative.

-But scallops do go deliciously with butter, so why not try this air fryer scallops with garlic and lemon butter recipe from Cake N Knife?
+But scallops do go deliciously with butter, so why not try this air fryer scallops with chive lemon butter recipe from Cake N Knife?
 The scallops take around 12 minutes to become perfectly cooked.
 Then, you can serve them as a starter, a side dish, or pair them with pasta to make a delicious seafood spaghetti.

 9. Crispy sweet potato wedges

 If you have a craving for thick, crispy chips, why not make a healthier alternative and whip up some sweet potato wedges?
 While regular potatoes aren’t bad carbs, sweet potatoes are superior in several ways.
-Not only are they much higher in vitamin A, but they’re also lower on the glycemic index, which means they’re less likely to make your blood sugar spike.
+Not only are they much higher in vitamin A, but they’re also lower on the glycemic index, which means they’re less likely to make your blood sugar levels spike.

 Sweet potatoes contain many other important vitamins and minerals, including beta carotene, vitamin C, zinc, fibre, and potassium.
 They’re also rich in antioxidants and have benefits for your eyes, gut, brain, and heart.
-And, if that weren’t enough, they’re also believed to have anti-inflammatory benefits, boost the immune system, and ward off cancer.
+And, if that weren’t enough, they’re also believed to have anti-inflammatory benefits, boost the immune system, and help ward off cancer.

 10. Air fryer falafel

 Traditionally made with chickpeas or fava beans and lots of spices and herbs, falafels are packed with plant protein, fibre, and vitamins.
 But while falafel ingredients are healthy, they’re usually deep-fried.
-And while baked falafels can be dry and inspiring, air fried falafels are another matter.

 When you cook falafels in the air fryer, they turn a beautiful golden brown colour, and the shells are perfectly crispy, while the inside is fluffy.
 You can enjoy their multiple health benefits without worrying about consuming too much oil.
-These air fryer falafels from Elavegan are gluten-free, cholesterol-free, vegan, and high-protein, and have a tender interior and crispy outer shell.
+These air fryer falafels from Elavegan are gluten-free, cholesterol-free, vegan, high-protein, and have a tender interior and crispy outer shell.

-They’re also ideal for meal-prep, so why not make a big batch and enjoy throughout the week?
+They’re also ideal for meal-prep, so why not make a big batch to enjoy throughout the week?
 You can enjoy falafels in pitta or wraps, drenched in your favourite sauce, or in a sandwich, salad bowl, or lettuce wrap.
 You can even make large patties and eat them as a burger, or serve as part of a Mediterranean mezze plate.

 Final thoughts…